KevMathews/medieval-mayhem/README.md

 #### Development Plan

-Originally started out as a 2d fighting game with v]basic DOM elements involved.
-Since then I have worked to create animated sprites to equate to what action is actually happening under the hood.
+Originally start it as a 2d fighting game with basic DOM elements involved and alerts only nothing animated.
+I want to then create and animated sprites to equate to what action is actually happening under the hood, as well as to greatly increase the numbers of skills players and enemies have and display visually into the DOM as well.
+I want an RPG feel to the game so that you can enhance the character various ways and make the character's attributes your own design/creation.

-* Development Plan  ONE
+* Development Plan part 1)  get a basic console.log version going
-* Development Plan  Two
+* Development Plan part 2) expand it to include more skills and upgrades
-* Development Plan  Three
+* Development Plan plan 3)  Incorporate visual elements into the DOM
-* Development Plan  Four
+* Development Plan plan 4)  Enhance visual elements and tweak logic of the game

-#### MVP

-* MVP ONE
-* MVP Two
-* MVP Three
-* MVP Four

 #### Stretch goals

-* Add soun effects
+* Add sound effects!!!
+Much needed IMO
-* Add more skills/upgradess
+* Add more skills/upgrades
 * Add more bosses and levels
 * Skill and attribute balance, balance and balance some more..

 ## Challenges:

-Adding animated sprites to make the fight more dynamic.
+Adding animated sprites to make the fights look impressive and visually much more dynamic.
 Creating and adding various modals for some of the game events.
+Creating cooldowns for skills.
+Making sure intended damage from enemies and enhancements from the Shop append properly.
+Trying to make the code as DRY as possible.

 ### App Demo:  [Medieval Mayhem](https://kevmathews.github.io/medieval-mayhem/)